Early Childhood General Education

 - You’ll keep the same job at your school for the entire fieldwork year.

-- Your advisor will guide you through course work.
+- Your advisor will guide you through coursework.

-Experienced assistants can move to head teacher positions.
+Additionally, students who are currently in assistant teaching positions can move to head teacher positions.
 Head teachers who continue in their positions often develop teacher/leadership roles in public, charter, or independent schools.

 Alumni Spotlight: Steven Mercado